Insulation Layer

 Besides external moisture, one needs to manage internal generated moisture: sweat and perspiration.
 As a result, down is typically not ideal when engaged in high energy activities because moisture tends to accumulate in the down, and the shell which contains the down tends to have low air permeability.
 This suggestions that down is best suited to static “activities”, such as sitting or standing.

 I think concerns about moisture are typically over-blown.
-It’s only an issue if you are caught in a rain storm without real rain gear, if you are doing heavy work which has you sweating for an extended period of time (hours), or are in sub-zero F conditions for days where your perspiration can freeze on it’s way through your insulation.
+It’s only an issue if you are caught in a rain storm without real rain gear, if you are doing heavy work which has you sweating for an extended period of time (hours), or are in sub-zero F conditions for many days where your perspiration can freeze on it’s way through your insulation.
 In the last 30 years I haven’t had my down clothing significantly impacted by moisture.
 Of course, I have spent most of that time the the relatively dry “Western United States” and when there was a high risk of moisture (like climbing in bad weather) I did opted for a synthetic belay jacket.

 Synthetic High Loft Insulation